 Matthieu Dumarcher opened up his own winery in 2006 in a remote area near La Baume de Transit.
-Matthieu produces fresh fruity wines that reflect both the rich terroir and the personality of the maker.
+Matthieu produces fresh fruity wines that reflect both the rich terroir that he farms and his own winemaker personality.

-The soil here is of clay and iron.
-His five hectares of vines are certified organic by Qualité France.
+The soil here is mainly comprised of clay and iron and his five hectares of vines are certified organic by Qualité France.